Dream Symbols and their Origin

 Dreams are a visual language

 Before we start thinking about dream symbols, we should first think about the nature of the dream language.
 Our verbal language is based on tonal vibrations which follow a linear flow.
 Our words are formed by sound modulations which build our language.
 Sometimes this tonal language also occurs in our dreams.
-Primarily, however dreams are in a metaphorical language.
+Primarily, however, dreams are a metaphorical language.
 Imagine you were deaf and mute but had something like a computer monitor on which you could create pictures without having much effort.
 Now think of a situation where you want to say something like: “I'm hungry.”
 How would you illustrate that message?
 Or “I'm scared.”
 How would you express that without using tonal language?
 You could only speak in an image sequence.
 How would you choose this sequence?

-It is extremely interesting to think the other way around.
+It is highly interesting to think the other way around.
 Not as the interpreter but as the speaker.
 The human race is using this language since millions of years and even today people who try to interpret dreams pay too little attention to the fact that dreams mainly use this pictorial language.
 The many peculiarities of the dream content are caused by this special kind of language.

 Dream symbols and the world around us